brooksberry10/med_assist_app/README.md

     ```bash
     cd frontend
     npm start

+### Making Model Changes
+If you add or edit models in `backend/models.py`, you must generate a new migration so teammates can update their database.

+1. Generate a migration:
+    ```bash
+    flask db migrate -m "describe your change"
+    ```

+2. Apply it locally:
+    ```bash
+    flask db upgrade
+    ```

+3. Commit the new file inside the `migrations/versions/` folder.
+4. Push your changes so teammates can run `flask db upgrade` after pulling.

 ### For testing and changes
  - Restart docker connection only for changes to the docker-compose.yml. turn off when using git